dairycultist/natsucraft/README.md

 - Chicken
   - skin variants (I like the Deep Aether's pastel quails)
   - they have tails now
+  - drops meat
 - Spiders are no longer slowed by cobwebs

 ## To-do

 - Refactor to `dairycultist.dungeoncraft`
 - Some sort of mechanic that encourages both 1) building a permanent, large base and 2) often leaving base to explore far away before returning
+- prettier (roundedish) corners in crypt
+- naming conventions in beta are convenient because when I add slightly brighter stone with a border and cracked slightly brighter stone with a border and slightly brighter stone with a border subdivided into four quadrants I can just call all of them "stone"
+- chest with iron trim